MwareSolutions/react-native-video-old/README.md

 A `<Video>` component for react-native, as seen in [react-native-login](https://github.com/brentvatne/react-native-login)!

+Version 5.x recommends react-native >= 0.60.0 for Android 64bit builds and Android X support.

 Version 4.x requires react-native >= 0.57.0

 Version 3.x requires react-native >= 0.40.0

+### Version 5.0.0 breaking changes

+Version 5 introduces breaking changes on Android, please check carefully the steps described there: [Android Installation](#Android-installation)

 ### Version 4.0.0 breaking changes
 Version 4.0.0 changes some behaviors and may require updates to your Gradle files.
 See [Updating](#updating) for details.

-Version 4.0.0 now requires Android SDK 26+ and Gradle 3 plugin in order to support ExoPlayer 2.9.0.
-Google is dropping support for apps using SDKs older than 26 as of October 2018 and Gradle 2 as of January 2019.
+Version 4.0.0 now requires Android target SDK 26+ and Gradle 3 plugin in order to support ExoPlayer 2.9.0.
+Google is dropping support for apps using target SDKs older than 26 as of October 2018 and Gradle 2 as of January 2019.
 React Native 0.57 defaults to Gradle 3 & SDK 27.

 If you need to support an older React Native version, you should use react-native-video 3.2.1.